-Clayton Emmer, the author of this blog, lives in Excelsior, Minnesota.
+Clayton Emmer, the author of this blog, lives in Minneapolis, Minnesota.
 A native of Minneapolis, he graduated from Franciscan University of Steubenville in 1993 with a BA in English Literature, attended a month-long graduate-level program at the Shakespeare Institute in 1993, and spent two years in formation for diocesan priesthood at the Saint Paul Seminary.
 He has worked in the world of training and website development since 1997.

 From 2003 until 2009, Clayton lived in Los Angeles, California, where he worked as a production assistant at Family Theater Productions in Hollywood and then for a Fortune 500 as a web content administrator.
 His volunteer activities during those years included leading a Theology of the Body study group, serving as a juror for the Angelus Awards Student Film Festival, and acting as coordinator and catechist for the RCIA Hollywood program.
-Since 2000, he has also volunteered for a Catholic non-profit that will be based in Ireland, The Christopher Inn International.

 This blog takes its name from an essay by C.S.
 Lewis.
 At the heart of the essay, Lewis writes: